docksal/docksal/docs/env-setup.md

 ## (Win) Install Babun

-On Windows you will need a Linux-type shell.
+On Windows, you will need a Linux-type shell.

 !!! danger "Install as regular user"
-    Babun should be installed and run **as a regular user (do NOT use running installer as and admin).**
+    Babun should be installed and run **as a regular user (do NOT Run as Administrator to install).**

 Install [Babun](http://babun.github.io/) before proceeding and run all commands in it.
 Docksal is not tested and not supported with other Linux-type shells on Windows.

 ## (Mac/Win) Install VirtualBox

-On Mac and Windows you need to install [VirtualBox 5.1.2 Mac](http://download.virtualbox.org/virtualbox/5.1.2/VirtualBox-5.1.2-108956-OSX.dmg)/[VirtualBox 5.1.2 Win](http://download.virtualbox.org/virtualbox/5.1.2/VirtualBox-5.1.2-108956-Win.exe)
+On Mac and Windows, you need to install [VirtualBox 5.1.2 Mac](http://download.virtualbox.org/virtualbox/5.1.2/VirtualBox-5.1.2-108956-OSX.dmg)/[VirtualBox 5.1.2 Win](http://download.virtualbox.org/virtualbox/5.1.2/VirtualBox-5.1.2-108956-Win.exe).

 !!! attention "Specific version required"
-    **Using specific version is important.** If you use different version it can work fine or you can experience unexpected bugs. fin will notify you about a need to update your VirtualBox version in future.
+    **Using specific version is important.** If you use a different version, it could work fine or you may experience unexpected bugs. fin will notify you to update your VirtualBox version in the future.

 ## (Mac/Win/Linux) Install Docksal Fin